rpheuts/docker-tools/README.md

 # Docker-Tools

-Instant develop environment anywhere with a single command using Docker.
+Instant development environment anywhere with a single command using Docker.
 Tiny infrastructure that provides a simple way of using containerized development environments.

 ## Install (OSX / Linux):
 ~~~~